 Washington, D.C. & Northern Virginia

-Dr. Chelsey Barrios Foster provides therapy to children, adolescents, families, and adults with a variety of concerns including anxiety, depression, identity development, adjustment issues, executive functioning difficulties.
+Dr. Chelsey Barrios Foster provides therapy to children, adolescents, and adults with a variety of concerns including anxiety, depression, identity development, adjustment issues, executive functioning difficulties.
 She uses her warm and compassionate demeanor to form strong bonds with clients of all ages, and believes in the importance of a positive and genuine therapeutic relationship.
 Using an integrative, evidence-based approach, treatment is tailored to the unique goals and needs of each client and family.
 In treating children and teens, Dr. Foster values collaboration and works directly with parents and other members of a child’s “team” (e.g., school teachers, medical professionals, and other therapeutic providers).
 Dr. Foster empowers her clients to identify and explore emotions, understand unhelpful patterns of behavior and thought, and develop effective coping skills.
 She strives to create a supportive environment to foster hope, resilience, and positive change.

 Areas of Expertise:

 Dr. Foster has specialized expertise in treating anxiety disorders across the lifespan, from preschool through adulthood, and often incorporates exposure therapy techniques into her work.
 For children and teens, this includes empowering parents to serve as “coaches” to help youth regulate their emotions and effectively cope.
 She has extensive experience helping children with chronic medical diagnoses manage psychological distress and improve health behaviors.
 Dr. Foster also has specialized training in perinatal mental health, including treatment of mood and anxiety disorders during pregnancy and postpartum.
 She is skilled at helping people manage stressful life changes, including the developmental transitions into adolescence and young adulthood, as well as changes in family or school circumstances.
 Dr. Foster draws from multiple evidence-based techniques, including cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), and mindfulness and acceptance-based approaches, and functions as a member of The Ross Center’s DBT treatment team.
 Dr. Foster provides parent consultation and ongoing parent coaching when appropriate, and also conducts psychological assessments for children, adolescents, and young adults.

 Experience and Training: